-And if going to either isn’t an option for you, Winsor Pilates experts have concluded that portable saunas for at-home use can be an alternative that brings many of the same benefits, while also allowing you to enjoy a guaranteed alone time if crowded spaces are not your thing.
+And if going to either isn’t an option for you, a portable sauna for at-home use can be an alternative that brings many of the same benefits, while also allowing you to enjoy a guaranteed alone time if crowded spaces are not your thing.
+But, for the moment, let’s focus on the topic you came here for and learn what there is to know about saunas and steam rooms.

 To cut things a bit shorter, you shouldn’t expect too many differences between the two, but know that the few existing ones can make or break your initial thoughts.